Mehdi-H/muffin-v-chihuahua-wit-embedded-model/README.md

 ![screenshot of the browser while running the app with docker](./docs/browser-make-run-docker.png)

 You can quit the application in your terminal with `Ctrl+c` when you are done.

+### (Optional) Run the application from the Wheel, without docker

+Once the Wheel distribution is produced with `make package-wheel`, you can install the `muffin_v_chihuahua` Python package locally, in a Python virtual environment, with the following command : `pip install dist/muffin_v_chihuahua_with_embedded_model-1.0-py3-none-any.whl`.

+You can check that the app is available with `pip freeze | grep muffin`.

+Then, the `muffin_v_chihuahua` application will be available locally with the command line, as described in [muffin_v_chihuahua/__main__.py](muffin_v_chihuahua/__main__.py) script.

+You can run the muffin-v-chihuahua classification demo with the following command : `muffin-v-chihuahua-with-embedded-model run-demo`.